saebyn/munkres-cpp/README.md

 Portability
 -----------

-The project is developed under the GNU/Linux OS with the gcc compiler and usualy not tested under other OSs and compilers.
+The project is developed under the GNU/Linux OS with the gcc compiler and usually not tested under other OSs and compilers.
 But the project does not use OS or compiler specific features (types, attributes, etc) so it's expected that the project will be normally work under other platforms.